2019 Grants

 “A qualitative examination of racial inequities in receipt of substance use disorder (SUD) treatment post-opioid overdose.”

-The goal of the research project is to examine the experiences and service-seeking behaviors of diverse Boston residents in the 30 days following an opioid overdose in order to understand factors that influence access to treatment and identify opportunities for systems change.
-Guided by a research steering committee from all three institutions, this will be an in-depth qualitative study that will seek input from the people directly affected as well as key stakeholders from local health care and public health programs.
-The combined perspectives will allow the research team to gain a deep understanding of barriers and identify actionable recommendations.
-This is an applied research project, designed to generate information that can inform policy and practice change for the health care and public health systems in Boston, with the aim of improving access to substance use disorder (SUD) treatment and addressing inequities.
-The following key research questions will be addressed: 1.
-What are barriers and facilitators to accessing SUD treatment and harm reduction services for Boston residents who have experienced an opioid overdose?
-2. What factors contribute to racial inequities in receipt of SUD treatment and harm reduction post-overdose?
-3. How can Boston systems address barriers to improve access to SUD treatment and harm reduction services and improve health equity?
+The research project examines the experiences and service-seeking behaviors of diverse Boston residents in the 30 days following an opioid overdose in order to understand factors that influence access to treatment and identify opportunities for systems change.
+Guided by a research steering committee from all three institutions, this project offers an in-depth qualitative review with input from the people directly affected, along with key stakeholders from local health care and public health programs.
+The combined perspectives allowed the research team to gain a deep understanding of barriers and identify actionable recommendations.
+This applied research project was designed to generate information to inform policy and practice change for the health care and public health systems in Boston to improve access to substance use disorder (SUD) treatment and address inequities.

 Tufts University School of Dental Medicine